 This Company was born in 1995, through Royal Law Decree 5/1995, of June 16th, later passed as Law 5/1996, of January 10th, 1996 about the Setup of certain Public Law Entities.

-The scope of the activity spans 15 companies in which there is a direct and majority participation, and which make up Grupo SEPI, with a final workforce of more than 78,000 employees; it is also a shareholder in Corporación RTVE, has got a public foundation, and direct and minority participations in a further 9 companies, and indirect ones in more than one hundred.
+The scope of the activity spans 14 companies in which there is a direct and majority participation, and which make up Grupo SEPI, with a wokforce of almost 80,000 people; it is also a shareholder in Corporación RTVE, has got a public foundation, and direct and minority participations in a further 9 companies, and indirect ones in more than 100.